 Divide the dough into three pieces.

-Flatten each piece and transfer to a baking dish lined with parchment paper.
-Press and flatten the dough further, to get roughly a 12-inch (31cm.) disk.
-With a spatula or dull knife make cuts any way you like, then cover loosely with plastic film and let the bread rise for about 30 minutes.
+Flatten one piece and transfer to a baking dish lined with parchment paper.
+Press and flatten the dough further, to get roughly a 12-inch (31cm.) disk, or an oblong bread.
+With a spatula or dull knife make cuts any way you like.
+If you like, divide the other pieces and make 3-4 round breads cutting a cross at the top.
+Cover loosely with plastic film and let the breads rise for about 30 minutes.

 Preheat the oven to 400 F (200 C).

-Bake for about 20 minutes, until golden brown.
-Take out of the oven and brush the surface with the honey, then bake another 5 minutes.
+Bake for about 20 minutes or more, until golden brown.
+Take out of the oven and, if you like, brush the surface with the honey, then bake another 5 minutes.

-Let cool on a rack before tearing pieces to eat!
+Let cool on a rack , and if you like, sprinkle with orange blosson water or anise-flavored liqueur and prinkle with confectioner’s sugar before tearing pieces to eat!

 NOTE 1: The Pompe a l’ Huile can be baked further in a low oven (170 F or 80 C) for 40 minutes or more, until completely dry and crunchy.